Constitution of Azerbaijan

 The Constitution of the Republic of Azerbaijan (Azərbaycan Respublikasının Konstitusiyası) was adopted on 12 November 1995 by popular referendum.
 This was the first Constitution of independent Azerbaijan.

-The first Constitution of independent Azerbaijan consists of 5 chapters, 12 sections and 158 articles.
+The first Constitution of independent Azerbaijan consists of 5 chapters, 12 sections, and 158 articles.
 It was amended on 24 August 2002 and again on 18 March 2009.
 It carries the "highest legal force" in Azerbaijan as per article 147.
-The most recent amendments to the Constitution were approved after the Constitutional referendum held on 26 September 2016.
+The most recent amendments to the Constitution were approved after the constitutional referendum held on 26 September 2016.
 In 2002, 31 amendments were made to 22 articles; in 2009, 41 amendments were made to 29 articles; and in 2016, 23 articles were amended and 6 new articles were added.

 History

-The Azerbaijan Democratic Republic that was founded in 1918 and existed for 23 months until 1920 was not able to adopt its constitution.
-Therefore, the history of Constitution building in Azerbaijan generally starts from the period of Azerbaijan being part of Soviet Union.
-The first Constitution of Azerbaijan SSR was adopted in 1921 and was in accordance with the Constitution of USSR.
-The last Constitution of Azerbaijan SSR was adopted on 21 April 1978 and also was in line and form of USSR Constitution.
+The Azerbaijan Democratic Republic that was founded in 1918 and existed for 23 months until 1920, was unable to adopt its constitution.
+Therefore, the history of constitution building in Azerbaijan generally starts from the period of Azerbaijan being part of Soviet Union.
+The first Constitution of the Azerbaijan SSR was adopted in 1921 and was in accordance with the Constitution of USSR.
+The last Constitution of Azerbaijan SSR was adopted on 21 April 1978 and also was in line with the form of the USSR Constitution.

 Azerbaijan declared its independence in 1991, and the preparation of a new constitution to replace the 1978 document began in 1992.
 The adoption of a new constitution was repeatedly delayed by civil and political turmoil.
 Pending the adoption of a new constitution, the fundamental document in the early 1990s was the October 18, 1991 Act of Independence, which government authorities described as the basis for a new constitution.
 During this interim period, the provisions of the 1978 constitution were valid if they did not violate or contradict the Act of Independence.
 The act declared that Azerbaijan is a secular, democratic, and unitary state, with equality of all citizens before the law.
 The freedoms enshrined in the Universal Declaration of Human Rights and other international human rights documents were to be upheld, and the right to form political parties was stipulated.
 The Act of Independence also proclaimed Azerbaijan's territorial integrity and its sovereignty over all its territory.